Might makes right, the brutal politics of the Testers

 Participants

-Because the Testers exist largely as anti-social outsiders, many formal Maylar rituals are carried about non-Testers.
-Commonly Keepers or the Cult of the Compact will step in.
+Because the Testers exist largely as anti-social outsiders, many formal Maylar rituals are carried out by non-Testers.
+Commonly Keepers or the Cult of the Compact will step in to preside over a Maylar worship ritual if no Tester is available.
 This old norm is slowly changing.
 A new breed of friendlier and less violent Testers is emerging, led by the faction known as the Herders of Men.
+They are seeking wider societal acceptance and they are peacefully stepping in to oversee Maylar rituals in many places.

 by Eron12 on Hero's Forge